• About Us

 Being late, setting you up with a friend and asking how much you earn are surely nothing worth apologizing for.

-As we are experiencing the Coronavirus second wave that it is hitting Tunisia, which is a much more serious affair than this post, we take a lighthearted look at a few other things that certainly won’t be among the apologies any Tunisians – us included, of course – will ever be making.
+We take a lighthearted look at a few things that certainly won’t be among the apologies any Tunisians – us included, of course – will ever be making.
 Because really, what is wrong with setting you up with a friend?

 Yes, for Tunisians, there are some items they have no intention of apologizing for!